SRGSSR/srgmediaplayer-apple/README.md

 ### Logging

-The SRG Media Player library internally uses the [SRG Logger](https://github.com/SRGSSR/srglogger-ios) library for logging.
-This logger either automatically integrates with your own logger choice, or can be easily integrated with it.
+The library internally uses the [SRG Logger](https://github.com/SRGSSR/srglogger-ios) library for logging.
+This logger either automatically integrates with your own logger, or can be easily integrated with it.
 Refer to the SRG Logger documentation for more information.

 ## Demo project